darklang/dark/docs/eventsV2.md

 schedule, leaving it to the queues to handler after that.

 Emit also adds a notification to the PubSub topic.
 This will be delivered to a QueueWorker to tell it to try fetching and running an event.
-We do not use built-in retry limit in PubSub. **FSTODO** but we should
+After 5 retries, PubSub will drop the notification, sending it to a dead-letter queue (which at the moment has no UI or anything).

 ### QueueWorker Execution